+PYSCHOLOGY CLUB

-PYSCHOLOGY CLUD The Psychology Club held a egular business meeting on Toppary 6, 1940.
+The Psychology Club held a

+egular business meeting on

+Tonnary 6, 1940.
 The Friday, January 6, 1940.
-Grammar School students had letters of thanks to the sent club for the assembly presented to the children.
+Grammar School students had letters of thanks to the club for the assembly presented to the children.
 These letters were read at the meeting.
-An invitation from Glassboro to the club inviting the club to the convention was read. annual Katherine McMullan gave a flute solo.
+An invitation from Glassboro to the club inviting the club to the convention was read.
+Katherine McMullan gave a flute solo.
 It was announced that the Freshmen members of the club will preside at a meeting in the very near future.

-ABT CLUB
+ART CLUB

 Joan Marie Anderson, a pupil in grade 3B downstairs offered to exhibit her dolls when her class came upstairs to the college to see the Art Club exhibit of foreign dolls at the beginning of the term.
 They are on exhibit this week in the Art Club cabinet on the second floor.
 Her collection includes dolls from Alaska, Greece, Crete and Mexi-co.
-Another doll is dressed in the costume the nurses at the Mountainside Hospital in Montclair wore thirty years ago.
+Another doll is dressed in the costume the nurses at the Mountainside Hospital in surmounted in favor satisfying and enrich committee has exam fully the suggestions handed in by seven

+Montclair wore thirty years ago.
 The P & Q Club decided at their last meeting to sponsor a novel welcome party for the incoming freshman.
 The entire school will be invited.
-It will be held in the afternoon so that everyone will be able to attend; novel games will be played and unusual refreshments served.
+It will be held in the afternoon so that everyone will be able to attend; novel games will be played and duction of these play cussed and the ever terrents were taken sideration.
+This deli sulted in the narro appeal is more or les the United States;